‘Sesame Street’ Elmo Begs Adele To Meet Him In Australia

 “Elmo loves you with all of Elmo’s heart.
 Elmo wants to sing ‘Rolling in the Deep’ with you.
 Wherever you are, Elmo will fly there.
 Call Elmo, thank you.”

-Adele was touched by the invite and made the meeting happen, and Elmo sent Adele a thank you note.
+Adele was touched by the invite, and made the meeting happen, and Elmo sent Adele a thank you note.

 “Elmo’s dreams have come true!
 Elmo loves you, Miss @adele! #adelmo.”